GentleCure Blog

 How Skin Cancer Appears on Fingers

 Can you get skin cancer on a finger?
 Yes, you can.
 Your hands and fingers see a lot more sunlight exposure than you may think, making them susceptible to skin cancer.
 What does skin cancer on the hand look like?
-Depending on the type of skin cancer, there are several early warning signs to be…Read More
+Depending on the type of skin cancer, there are several skin cancer symptoms and early…Read More

 Doctor and patient discussing treatment options